jsommers/cbook/functions.rst

     printf ("%d! is %d\n", n, result);

 So far, none of this should be particularly surprising.
-You may have already seen "public static methods" in Java (e.g., ``main``!), which are very similar to C functions, or you may have already seen function in Python (defined using the ``def`` keyword).
+You may have already seen "public static methods" in Java (e.g., ``main``!), which are very similar to C functions, or you may have already seen functions in Python (defined using the ``def`` keyword).
 Both public static methods in Java and functions in Python behave very similarly to functions in C.  In fact, all of these languages use pass-by-value semantics for parameters.

 .. index:: main function